TBroe/FX_CNN_NDF/README.md

    Requirements: Raw currency data .txt file to be downloaded from http://www.forextester.com/data/datasources.
    Manual transformation from .txt to .csv file necessary.

-    ./python code
+    ./python_code
    Stores the python scripts used for data preparation, training, testing and evaluation

-    ./jupyter notebook code
+    ./jupyter_code
    Stores the jupyter notebook scripts to get further insights on data processing and model evaluation.

     ./results
    This directory will be created automatically upon completing step 2 below.
-   It stores the trained model and results from both the training and testing python scripts.
+   It stores the trained model and results from both the training and testing python scripts as well as the generated figures from the results script.

-    ./results/figures
-   This directory will be created automatically upon completing step 2 below.
-   Stores the generated figures from the results script.

 ## Steps to run the code